 Each dashboard can display a combination of:

-- Workspaces - add workspaces, which are relevant to the Dashboard context.
+- Workspaces - add workspaces that are relevant to the Dashboard context.

-- Widgets - add widgets including Kanbanize Analytics charts, custom search reports and Power BI reports to track critical business health metrics.
+- Widgets - add widgets, including analytics charts, custom search reports, and advanced Power BI reports to track critical business health metrics.

 - Workspaces and widgets - combine Workspaces and Widgets in a logical group (e.g. a project workspace with the respective metrics).

-When you create a new Dashboard, you can add a Workspace (1) or a Widget (2).
+When you create a new Dashboard, you can add a Workspace (1) or a Widget (2) to it.

 The Dashboard below combines workspaces and widgets to easily monitor the health of your business and interpret information at a glance.